VergeGroup/InoutRef/README.md

 var state = MyState()
 modify(&state)

+// what properties did `modify` change?
+// we can't get this.
 ```

 Swift's struct is quite fast to copy.
 However, it might be serious performance issues when that structure contains a lot of properties which means it's a large struct.